-2.6.2.4 Analytic Flag Variables (RXFLG-DIABFLG)
+2.6.2.4 Analytic Flag Variables (RXFLG-INPCFLG)

-There are five flag variables included on this file (RXFLG, PCIMPFLG, SELFFLG, INPCFLG, and DIABFLG).
+There are four flag variables included on this file (RXFLG, PCIMPFLG, SELFFLG, and INPCFLG).

 The variable RXFLG indicates how the NDC for a specific prescribed medicine event was imputed.
 This variable indicates whether or not there was any imputation performed on this record for the NDC variable, and if imputed, from what source the NDC was imputed.
 If no imputation was performed, RXFLG=1.
-If the imputation source was another pharmacy component record, RXFLG=2.
-Similarly, if the imputation source was a secondary, proprietary database and not the pharmacy component database, RXFLG=3.
-For these RXFLG=3 records, all the original data reported by the pharmacy is included on the record.
+If the imputation source was another PC record, RXFLG=2.
+Similarly, if the imputation source was a secondary, proprietary database and not the PC database, RXFLG=3.
+For these RXFLG=3 records, all the original data reported by the pharmacy and the household reported medication name are included on the record.
 Including only the original pharmacy reported data for these records was necessary in order to comply with legal restrictions associated with using the secondary data source as an imputation source.
 The imputed NDC value for the RXFLG=3 cases was used in the data editing, but is not available for public release.
 However, the imputed NDCs for the RXFLG=3 cases are available through the MEPS Data Center.
 Information on this topic can be obtained through the MEPS Project Director at <mepspd@ahrq.gov>.

-PCIMPFLG indicates the type of match between a household reported event and a pharmacy component reported event.
-There are only two possible values for this variable (PCIMPFLG = 1 or =3).
-These values indicate the possible "match-types" and are the following: =1 is an exact match for a specific event for a person between the pharmacy component and the household component and =3 is not an exact match between the pharmacy component and household component for a specific person (not an exact match means that a person's household reported event did not have a matched counterpart in their corresponding pharmacy component records).
+PCIMPFLG indicates the type of match between a household reported event and a PC reported event.
+There are only two possible values for this variable (PCIMPFLG = 1 or = 3).
+These values indicate the possible "match-types" and are the following: =1 is an exact match for a specific event for a person between the PC and the HC and =3 is not an exact match between the PC and HC for a specific person (not an exact match means that a person's household reported event did not have a matched counterpart in their corresponding PC records).
 PCIMPFLG assists analysts in determining which records have the strongest link to data reported by a pharmacy.
-It should be noted that whenever there are multiple purchases of a unique prescribed medication in a given round, MEPS did not collect information that would enable designating any single purchase as the "original" purchase at the time the prescription was first filled, and then designating other purchases as "refills".
+It should be noted that whenever there are multiple purchases of a unique prescribed medication in a given round, MEPS did not collect information that would enable designating any single purchase as the "original" purchase at the time the prescription was first filled, and then designating other purchases as "refills."
 The user needs to keep this in mind when the purchases of a medication are referred to as "refills" in the documentation.
 Because matching was performed at an event level as opposed to an acquisition level, the values for PCIMPFLG are either =1 or =3.
 Additionally, matching on an event versus acquisition level results in only one NDC being associated with a prescribed medicines event.
 (For more details on general data editing/imputation methodology, please see Section 3.0).